jdeschut/tunempc/README.md

      export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"<tunempc_root>/external/acados/lib"
      ```

-     More detailed instruction can be found [here](https://github.com/jdeschut/acados/blob/master/interfaces/acados_template/README.md).
+     More detailed instructions can be found [here](https://github.com/jdeschut/acados/blob/master/interfaces/acados_template/README.md).

-5.  (optional) It is recommended to use HSL linear solvers as a plugin with IPOPT.
+5. It is recommended to use HSL linear solvers as a plugin with IPOPT.
  In order to get the HSL solvers and render them visible to CasADi, follow these [instructions](https://github.com/casadi/casadi/wiki/Obtaining-HSL).

 ## Using TuneMPC